jkazama/sample-boot-jpa/README.md

 - `curl -b cookie.txt -X POST http://localhost:8080/api/system/job/daily/realizeCashflow`
     - Realize cash flow.
 (Reflected to the balance on the delivery date)

-> Please execute according to the business day appropriately
+> Please execute according to the business day appropriately.
 > When executing from a job agent, change the port or block the path with L/B, etc. Here is an example based on the assumption that the administrator executes from the UI

 ### License